South Korea says detained Korean workers released from Georgia facility before flight home

 Min Jeonghun, a professor at South Korea’s National Diplomatic Academy, said it’s chiefly up to the United States to resolve the issue, either through legislation or by taking administrative steps to expand short-term work visas for training purposes.

-He said it would be a mistake to underestimate the public anger in South Korea over the detentions in Georgia, which came after Lee’s government pledged to pour hundreds of billions of dollars into U.S. industrial investments against the backdrop of a decaying job market at home.
+He said it would be a mistake to underestimate the public anger in South Korea over the detentions in Georgia, which came after Lee’s government pledged massive U.S. industrial investments against the backdrop of a decaying job market at home.

 Without an update in U.S. visa policies, Min said, “Korean companies will no longer be able to send their workers to the United States, causing inevitable delays in the expansion of facilities and other production activities, and the harm will boomerang back to the U.S. economy."